 The Department of Nursing & Health Sciences offers the following programs:

 - Bachelor of Science in Nursing (RN to BSN)

 - Associate in Science in Emergency Medical Services

 - Emergency Medical Technician (EMT)

-Approved by the Florida State Board of Nursing, this program is designed to prepare men and women to function with intellectual and technical competence as registered nurses.
+Approved by the Florida State Board of Nursing and fully accredited by the Accreditation Commission for Education in Nursing (ACEN), this program is designed to prepare individuals to function with intellectual and technical competence as registered nurses.
 The instructional staff is dedicated to helping students achieve individual academic success and enter the field of nursing as competent clinicians.
-The Associate in Science Degree in Nursing is awarded upon completion of the twenty-two month generic RN program.
+The Associate in Science degree in Nursing is awarded upon completion of the 22-month generic RN program.

 The Associate of Science in Emergency Medical Services degree offers a sequence of courses that provides coherent and rigorous content aligned with the challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in Emergency Medical Services.
 This 73-credit hour degree provides students the opportunity to obtain certifications to be able to work in Emergency Medical Services.

 This program is designed for persons involved in emergency care of the sick and injured.
 EMT program participants have included firefighters, law enforcement officers, volunteer rescue personnel, lifeguards and those wishing to enter the EMS profession at hospitals and other healthcare agencies.
 Graduates may find employment in agencies such as city/ county EMS systems, private ambulance services, hospitals, clinics, physician/ doctor offices, laboratories, dialysis centers, paid and/ or volunteer fire departments, air ambulance services, home health care agencies and hyperbaric chambers.